j-haacker/cryoswath/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/j-haacker/cryoswath)
 ![GitHub License](https://img.shields.io/github/license/j-haacker/cryoswath)

-cryoswath is a python package containing processing pipelines, a tool library, and some pre-assemble data to retrieve and study CryoSat-2 data
+cryoswath is a python package containing processing pipelines, a tool library, and some pre-assembled data to retrieve and study CryoSat-2 data.

+Adaptability lies at its core.
+The user can access many options simply by passing arguments to functions; everything else can be customized changing the concerned function or adding a new one.

 ## 🌱 state